crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

-*   Has date
+*   Has date of the tweet
-*   Has candidate
+*   Has candidate in the text
-*   Has pre-processed tweet text
+*   Has meta data like user location
 *   Has weight (num of followers, num of retweets)
 *   Has sentiment score
 *   (Has adjectives array?)